 This amazing pad is perfect for new boulderers or those looking for an affordable second pad.
 It is made with Mad Rock’s standard 5-inch sandwiched foam and features Velcro for continuous flooring and can be converted into a couch.

 This wonderful pad is the biggest one in the list with its size of 44″ x 72″.
 You can lean back and enjoy a nice lunch break on the full-sized lounge bench.
 When the climbing’s done it’s the perfect full mattress to throw in the back of your ride for a night of stargazing or catching z’s before your alpine start.

 The Mad Rock R3 is a comfortable, durable and affordable pad that is made with seven separate baffles filled with shredded closed-cell foam.
 This design allows to conform to uneven surfaces while still offering a cushioned landing zone.
 The ground shield unfolds to protect the pad’s suspension system from dirt and moisture.

-Bouldering is indeed very easy compared to other climbing sports that require a lot of facilities and equipment for protection and security, while bouldering only requires one method of protection known as a bouldering crash pad or safety mat, with the same function of protecting you from the ground.
+Bouldering is indeed very easy compared to other climbing sports that require a lot of facilities and equipment for protection and security.
+Bouldering only requires one method of protection known as a bouldering crash pad or safety mat, with the same function of protecting you from the ground.
 You will of course need a bouldering crash pad to avoid injury if you fall from a height while climbing.